sazzad1779-dev/Life_Learning/RAG/readme.md

 These chunks are considered to be the most relevant to the user’s query.

+One common method used for measuring similarity between embeddings is Cosine Similarity.
+*Cosine Similarity:*

+- Measures the cosine of the angle between two vectors.
+It ranges from -1 to 1, where 1 means the vectors are identical, 0 means they are orthogonal (no similarity), and -1 means they are diametrically opposed.
+- This method is effective because it focuses on the direction of the vectors rather than their magnitude, making it robust to differences in vector length.

 #### Generation
 The retrieved text chunks, along with the initial user query, are fed into a language model.
 The algorithm will use this information to generate a coherent response to the user’s questions through a chat interface.